Ask Yourself – Can We Go It Alone?

 - We will create an annual budget that covers all our needs including health insurance, and that fits within the income mentioned above.

-- We will always maintain an emergency fund.
+- Our cash has a job!
+We will always maintain an emergency fund.
 See Section #2.

 - Our portfolio should be tax efficient.
 See Sections #3 and #7.